apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

   * TrashProcedure: This procedure moves the source path to trash.

   After all 3 procedures finish, the balance job is done.

+### RBF Mode And Normal Federation Mode

+  The federation balance tool has 2 modes:

+  * the router-based federation mode(rbf mode).
+  * the normal federation mode.

+  By default the command runs in the rbf mode.
+You can specify the rbf mode explicitly by using the option `-router true`.
+The option `-router false` specifies the normal federation mode.

+  In the rbf mode the first parameter is taken as the mount point.
+It disables write by setting the mount point readonly.

+  In the normal federation mode the first parameter is taken as the full path of the source.
+The first parameter must include the source cluster.
+It disables write by cancelling the execute permission of the source path.

+### Disable Write

+  When we are balancing data from the source to the target, there is a race between switching users to the target path and user's writing of the source path.
+So we need to disable write for a while for the balance tool to do the final sync and router switch.
+In the rbf mode the balance tool disables write by setting the mount point to readonly.
+The mount point is then updated to the new destination and recovered to be writable in the MountTableProcedure.

+  In the normal federation mode the tool needs to disable write to complete the final sync.
+This is done by cancelling the execute permission of the source path.

+### Close Open Files

+  In stage DIFF_DISTCP there will finally be no diff between the source path and the target path.
+But there may still be some open files in the source path.
+  If the `-forceCloseOpen true` is set then the tool forces closing all the open files and goes to the next stage.
+Otherwise the tool waits until there is no open files.